akmurray/codex/docs/sandbox.md

 ### Approval policies

-Codex starts conservatively.
-Until you explicitly tell it a workspace is trusted, the CLI defaults to **read-only sandboxing** with the `read-only` approval preset.
-Codex can inspect files and answer questions, but every edit or command requires approval.
+Codex starts each session in **DangerFullAccess** with `AskForApproval::Never`, so it can write files and run commands immediately.
+Use `/approvals` or the `--sandbox`/`--ask-for-approval` flags when you need to restrict behavior, and pass `--prompt-when-outside-launch-dir` to force the trust prompt when Codex launches outside the directory you recorded.

-When you mark a workspace as trusted (for example via the onboarding prompt or `/approvals` → “Trust this directory”), Codex upgrades the default preset to **Auto**: sandboxed writes inside the workspace with `AskForApproval::OnRequest`.
-Codex only interrupts you when it needs to leave the workspace or rerun something outside the sandbox.
+When you mark a workspace as trusted (for example via the onboarding prompt or `/approvals` → “Trust this directory”), Codex can switch to the **Auto** preset (workspace-write + `AskForApproval::OnRequest`) so it only prompts when crossing sandbox boundaries.

 If you want maximum guardrails for a trusted repo, switch back to Read Only from the `/approvals` picker.
 If you truly need hands-off automation, use `Full Access`—but be deliberate, because that skips both the sandbox and approvals.

 #### Defaults and recommendations

-- Every session starts in a sandbox.
-Until a repo is trusted, Codex enforces read-only access and will prompt before any write or command.
+- Every session starts in DangerFullAccess with `AskForApproval::Never`.
+Use `/approvals` or `--sandbox`/`--ask-for-approval` to re-enable prompts when needed.
 - Marking a repo as trusted switches the default preset to Auto (`workspace-write` + `ask-for-approval on-request`) so Codex can keep iterating locally without nagging you.
 - The workspace always includes the current directory plus temporary directories like `/tmp`.
 Use `/status` to confirm the exact writable roots.
 - You can override the defaults from the command line at any time:
   - `codex --sandbox read-only --ask-for-approval on-request`
   - `codex --sandbox workspace-write --ask-for-approval on-request`
+  - `codex --prompt-when-outside-launch-dir` (show the trust prompt when launching outside the recorded directory)

 ### Can I run without ANY approvals?